From the Cook

 Tips & Tricks (5)

-- Toast Your Oats First 🔥Lightly toast the old-fashioned oats in a dry skillet for 2-3 minutes before mixing into the crumble topping to enhance their nutty flavor and prevent a soggy texture in the finished bars.
+- Toast Your Oats First 🌾Lightly toast the old-fashioned oats in a dry skillet for 2-3 minutes before mixing to enhance their nutty flavor and prevent a bland, raw oat taste in your finished bars.

-- Cool Completely Before Cutting ✂️Allow the bars to cool for at least 2-3 hours at room temperature (or chill in the refrigerator) before cutting into clean, uniform pieces for a professional presentation.
+- Cool Completely Before Cutting ❄️Allow the bars to cool for at least 2-3 hours at room temperature (or refrigerate for 1 hour) before cutting—warm bars will crumble apart, while properly set bars slice cleanly and hold together beautifully.

 Recipe Facts